 Of the three world heritage sites I visited in Emilia-Romagna, Ravenna was by far the most impressive.

-Ravenna was the capital of Western Roman Empire at the time it fell in 476 and remained the Byzantine capital of the region afterwards.
+Ravenna was the capital of the Western Roman Empire at the time it fell in 476 and remained the Byzantine capital of the region afterward.
 There is very little which can be thought of as “roman” in the city, especially compared with what you will see in Rome.
 The most significant buildings are the Byzantine era churches from the 5th-7th Century.

 There are a total of 8 buildings in the Ravenna area which are part of the site.
 6 of the 8 are located within walking distance of each other in the middle of town.
 The other two are located just outside of town and are accessible by car.

-The most significant of the churches are the Basilica of San Vitale and the Mausoleum of Galla Placidia.
+The most significant of the churches is the Basilica of San Vitale and the Mausoleum of Galla Placidia.
 Both are located on the same property.
 Both buildings are romanesque designs with exquisite, well preserved mosaic artwork.
 The octagonal basilica is very reminiscent of the Aachen Cathedral in Germany, which is also of a similar romanesque design.

 I found Ravenna to be one of the most overlooked attractions in Italy.
-It doesn’t get the attention of a Venice or Florence, but is well worth a visit.
-It is only a 45 minute train ride from Bologna and can easily be visited on a day trip.
+It doesn’t get the attention of a Venice or Florence but is well worth a visit.
+It is only a 45-minute train ride from Bologna and can easily be visited on a day trip.

 The Early Christian Monuments of Ravenna is a cultural UNESCO World Heritage Site in Italy.
 Inscribed in 1996, this UNESCO site is a unique collection of monuments and mosaics that date back to the 5th-6th centuries.
 All of these monuments are located within the city of Ravenna, which served as an important port during this time.

 In addition, Ravenna was also known as Classis under the rule of the Romans and Byzantines.
 It became a center of Christian art and culture.
 This was made possible by Galla Placidia, who is the wife of Western Roman Emperor Constantius III.
-Being a fervent Christian, she was involved in the restoration and building of various churches that would became part of the Early Christian Monuments of Ravenna recognized by UNESCO today.
+Being a fervent Christian, she was involved in the restoration and building of various churches that would become part of the Early Christian Monuments of Ravenna recognized by UNESCO today.